What Is Power of Attorney?

-A medical POA allows you to name a health care agent — someone who will make medical decisions for you if you cannot do so yourself.
-A medical power of attorney becomes effective immediately after you’ve signed it, but can only be used if you’ve been declared mentally incompetent by a physician(s).
+A medical Power of Attorney allows you to name a healthcare agent.
+Someone who will make medical decisions for you if you cannot do so yourself.
+A medical power of attorney becomes effective immediately after you’ve signed it.
+But, can only be used if you’ve been declared mentally incompetent by a physician(s).

 How To Choose the Right Person To Be Your POA Agent?

 Regardless of what type of POA you use, it is crucial to think carefully about who will be your attorney-in-fact.
 This person will have a lot of control over your finances.
 So it is important that you trust him or her completely.

 You need someone who will look out for your best interests.
 Someone who respects your wishes, and won’t abuse the powers granted to him or her.

 Your Attorney-in-fact is obligated to keep accurate records of all the transactions that were done on your behalf and to provide you with updates to keep you informed.
 If you are unable to review these updates yourself, direct your agent to a third party or appoint several POA’s.